steveukx/mongoose-express-session/readme.md

     });
 ````

-These are optional property of `configuration`
+These are optional properties of `configuration`

  - `sessionLifespan` as an expiry of session on the store